 When you get to the bottom of the cereal bag and there is still a significant amount of cereal but you don’t want all that cereal powder in your bowl, pour it all into a colander.
 Shake the powder out and pour the cereal into your bowl!
 Nothing wasted!
 Jane

-I put 25 drops of liquid soap in the container and slowly fill the remainder with cold water.
-Screw pump back on and shake well.
+I put 25 drops of liquid soap in the empty foaming hand soap container and slowly fill the remainder with cold water.
+Screw the pump back on and shake well.
 Perfect consistency.
 The best for refilling are Dial foam pump.
 I’ve tried all and these last the longest.
-Soaking the pump in white vinegar once a month will add to its lifespan.
+Soaking the pump in white vinegar once a month will increase its lifespan.
 Kath